Bewdley railway station: Bewdley Tunnel

 Just to the East of the station lies the 480 yd-long Bewdley Tunnel.

-Future services
+Current services

 Due to heavy congestion in the Wyre Forest, there have been calls for Bewdley station to be returned to the National Rail network.
 The idea of Kidderminster to Bewdley trains has been discussed at meetings with Central Trains, its successors London Midland, West Midlands Trains and Chiltern Railways.
 The obstacle was always the question of who would provide the infrastructure and staff.
 New services could run further than Kidderminster, to Birmingham, Dudley or London.
 West Midlands Trains said it planned to operate extensions of services from Kidderminster to the station by December 2019, though this has yet to occur.

+As of 1 September 2026, a trial commuter service was introduced with heritage rolling stock operating between Bewdley and Kidderminster Town railway station, with through tickets allowing passengers to then transfer to West Midlands Railway services at Kidderminster railway station for onward travel to Birmingham Snow Hill.
+This service operates on Tuesdays, Wednesdays, and Thursdays only, with morning services departing from Bewdley at 06:40 and 07:40 am, and after changing at Kidderminster, arriving into Birmingham Snow Hill at 07:46 and 08:46 am respectively.
+Evening return services will depart from Birmingham Snow Hill at 04:46 and 05:46 pm, with passengers arriving into Bewdley at 05:57 and 07:02 pm respectively.
+If the trial is deemed a success, it has been noted that mainline services that terminate at Kidderminster could be extended to instead terminate at Bewdley, providing a direct rail connection.

 Famous Media Appearances

 Bewdley Railway Station has been used as a location for a number of television and cinema productions.
 These include the 1992 film Howards End, the 2007 film Woes of the Departed, and, as "Musborough Junction" station, the opening scenes of the 1984 BBC Television adaptation of the John Masefield novel The Box of Delights (keen-eyed viewers will spot the Bewdley station sign reflected in a window).